CALL US FREE ON

 Miyajima Island

-A morning visit takes us to the peaceful and pretty island of Miyajima, famous for its giant torii gate, part of the UNESCO World Heritage Site, Itsukushima Shinto Shrine.
-After viewing the shrine, there is plenty of time to wander around the city’s pretty streets.
-Our afternoon has been left at leisure, but we highly recommend a stroll to Hiroshima Castle, Shukkeien garden and Orizuru Tower, which are all within easy walking distance of our hotel.
+This morning takes us to the peaceful and pretty island of Miyajima, famous for its giant torii gate, part of the UNESCO World Heritage Site, Itsukushima Shinto Shrine.
+After viewing the shrine, there is plenty of time to wander around the city’s pretty streets before we return to the city in the early afternoon.
+Tonight we have the opportunity to taste delicious Okonomiyaki pancakes, a local speciality, at a restaurant just a short stroll from our hotel.

 Included meals: